Hawaii: Climate

-Hawaii has a tropical climate.
+Hawaiʻi has a tropical climate.
 Temperatures and humidity tend to be less extreme because of near-constant trade winds from the east.
 Summer highs reach around 88 F during the day, with lows of 75 F at night.
 Winter day temperatures are usually around 83 F; at low elevation they seldom dip below 65 F at night.
-Snow, not usually associated with the tropics, falls at 4200 m on Mauna Kea and Mauna Loa on Hawaii Island in some winter months.
+Snow, not usually associated with the tropics, falls at 4200 m on Mauna Kea and Mauna Loa on Hawaii Island in the winter.
 Snow rarely falls on Haleakalā.
-Mount Waialeale on Kauai has the second-highest average annual rainfall on Earth, about 460 in per year.
+Mount Waiʻaleʻale on Kauaʻi has the second-highest average annual rainfall on Earth, about 460 in per year.
 Most of Hawaii experiences only two seasons; the dry season runs from May to October and the wet season is from October to April.